Contractor Partnership Program

-Contractors who hold agreements meeting certain criteria with DHS are required to establish a TANF hiring goal that supports TANF beneficiaries in obtaining employment with the contractor, grantee, or their subcontractors.
-DHS staff works cooperatively with contractors to meet their hiring goals by assisting with connections to the department's employment and training programs.
-DHS staff are also available to provide technical assistance as needed.
+Contractors who hold agreements meeting certain criteria with DHS are required to establish a TANF hiring target that supports TANF beneficiaries in obtaining employment with the contractor, grantee, or their subcontractors.
+DHS-CPP staff works cooperatively with contractors to meet their hiring goals by assisting with connections to the department's employment and training programs.
+DHS-CPP staff are also available to provide technical assistance as needed.

 For contractors with agreements in place prior to October 2019, CPP requirements are included in the contract terms and agreements.